graezykev/explain-nuance-git-merge-rebase/README.md

 ### Commit History

-Now let's recap the Git Histories in both options we made.
+Now let's recap the primary steps and Git Histories in both options we made.

 You can also see the histories in my demo repositories: